• Skip to main content

 In Bali, you can experience the Kecak Dance in six central locations, each offering a unique environment and backdrop.

 1. Kecak Dance at Uluwatu Temple: Considered the most famous location for Kecak Dance performances, the Uluwatu Temple offers a show every day starting at 18:00.
-Its speciality is the beautiful sunset backdrop, painting a fascinating and colourful scenery around the performance.
+Its specialty is the beautiful sunset backdrop, painting a fascinating and colourful scenery around the performance.

 2. Ubud Kecak Dance.